 5) You can take the Pi out easily without having to take the case apart.

-6) It doesn't rattle (twice as important as the other features).
+6) It doesn't rattle (I hear this is twice as important as the other features).

 7) It looks tres cool.

 I have kept mine skeletal but you can easily fill in the spaces if you need to give your Pi more protection.
 This layout blocks access to the pins on the top of the board but using a smaller fan or no fan would avoid this.
 Some of the cheaper fans are so noisy you need hearing protection to stop yourself going deaf.
 It's worth getting a decent one to reduce noise.

 Each stage has a picture of the parts you need.
 I have included links to each item on Amazon, in case you need stock.

 Small USB computer fan with built-in LED.
 I cannibalised a cheap laptop stand for mine, see step 'Choosing A Fan' for more information. https://amzn.to/2Nd6CeQ